mdahewlett/aiqa6/README.md

 - My focus is trying to speed run it and get smoother with the deployment step

+## New this time

+- [x] added a ci/cd via github actions so I don't have to manually deploy to the droplet

 ## Notes

 - next time can skip FE code, except for fetch and status handling